Avalon Hill: Monarch Avalon division

 During the 1970s, Avalon Hill published a number of popular games such as Outdoor Survival, Panzer Blitz, Squad Leader, the Statis Pro sports line, and Tobruk: Tank Battles in North Africa 1942.

 Avalon Hill also purchased many games from smaller companies and republished them.
-Heritage Models sold AH its Battleline Publications in .p5,15 Much of the Battleline line, including Wooden Ships and Iron Men and Machiavelli (a variant of Diplomacy set in Renaissance Italy), was republished by Avalon Hill, along with the popular Diplomacy.
+Heritage Models sold AH its Battleline Publications in .p5,15 Many of the Battleline products, including Wooden Ships and Iron Men and Machiavelli (a variant of Diplomacy set in Renaissance Italy), was republished by Avalon Hill, along with the popular Diplomacy.
 AH also acquired Jedko Games' The Russian Campaign and War at Sea, and Hartland Trefoil's Civilization.
-1830 was developed by Avalon Hill, but based on Francis Tresham's 1829.
+The railroad building game 1830 was developed by Avalon Hill, based on Francis Tresham's European game 1829; the AH version was so successful it spawned an entire 18XX genre of games.